smaislin186/dwa15-spring2017-notes/02_PHP/09_PHP_and_HTML.md

 ## Alternative syntax
-There are some syntax shortcuts that make PHP display code easier to integrate and read in HTML code.
+PHP has syntax shortcuts that make PHP display code easier to integrate and read in HTML code.

 First, there's the echo shortcut&mdash;